Chapter 10: Guidelines for the Provision of Paediatric Anaesthesia Services 2020

 5.13

-Hospitals should engage with networks in order to develop agreed care pathways based on age, comorbidity and complexity of procedure, as well as clinical urgency.
-Care pathways should relate to local service provision, staffing and geography.
+Hospitals should engage with networks to develop agreed standard patient care pathways based on age, comorbidity and complexity of procedure, as well as clinical urgency.
+There should be multidirectional flow of patients within the care pathways as part of the ODN determined by patient needs to local service provision, staffing and geography.

 5.14